laghumarapusarath/GithubAPI/README.md

 # GithubAPI

-### Description of the code:- Lists the public repository names of my user account.
+### Description of the code:- Lists the public repository names of my user account using Github API.

 The code is in python and the file is a .ipynb file, so this file should be run in Jupyter notebook.
 Installing softwares like Anaconda or pycharm should allow you to run the code.